MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-backup-guide.md

 1. _Thaw_.
 On this event, the SQL writer will call the SQL Server instances to "thaw" or resume normal I/O operations.

-The snapshot creation phase is really fast (less than 60 seconds), to prevent blocking of all writes to the database.
+The snapshot creation phase is fast (less than 60 seconds), to prevent blocking of all writes to the database.

 **Post-snapshot**
-If auto-recovery is needed for the snapshot, the SQL writer will do the auto-recovery for each database that has been selected to be in the snapshot.
+If autorecovery is needed for the snapshot, the SQL writer will do the autorecovery for each database that has been selected to be in the snapshot.
 For a detailed explanation, see Auto-Recovered Snapshots.

 #### Actual Backup of Files

 In this phase, the requestor can move the data to a backup media, if needed.
 Interactions in this stage are between the requestor and the VSS framework.
 The SQL writer is not involved.

 1. Get writer status.
 Returns the status of writers.
 The requestor may need to handle any failures here.
-1. Do backup.
+1. Do back up.

-The requestor can move the data to backup media if needed at this time.
+The requestor can move the data to back up media if needed at this time.

 #### Backup complete